Counties Manukau Health Maternity Services

 Primary Birthing Units

-We have three birthing units; Botany Downs, Papakura and Pukekohe.
+We have three Primary Birthing Units; Botany Downs, Papakura and Pukekohe.
 They all have pregnancy clinics, labour and birthing facilities and provide postnatal care.

-Labour/birth care is provided by experienced midwifery staff in the unit or by your lead maternity carer midwife.
+Labour/birth care is provided by experienced midwifery staff in the unit or by your LMC midwife.
 These midwife-led units offer pools for labour and/or water birth as an option.

 If you choose to birth at Middlemore, or are advised to, you can still transfer to one of the units soon after birth for your post natal stay.
 All units have BFHI accreditation and all the staff, including lactation consultants, are very experienced in helping with establishing breastfeeding.